smcclab/smc-course/_workshops/09-synth-design.md

 3. Look at the [`making synths` tutorial](https://github.com/gibber-cc/gibber/blob/main/playground/examples/make.js) and create your own synth design in Gibber using the Genish DSP library.

 5. Try the `tidalcycles` tutorial for a different (some would say better) way of defining sequences in Gibber.
+The full syntax for tidalcycles mininotation is [here](http://tidalcycles.org/docs/reference/mini_notation/).

 4. Use Gibber's built-in collaboration features to create a group performance with your ensemble!